-Sexual Health And Risk Behaviour Counselling For Sex Addicts In Australia::Sydney&Online
+Sexual Health Counselling Sex Addicts In Australia::Sydney & Online

 Once being aroused by sexual stimuli, untreated sexual addicts may experience overpowering surges of excitement, and a temporary impairment in their cognitive ability to stop when they want to, or to making sound decisions for safe sex practise.
 In some cases, sex addicts under arousal may also fail to prioritise safety when engaging in other, non-sexual, risk-taking activities.

-An overwhelming need to satisfying/self-medicating one's sexual cravings, frustrations, or tensions tend to 'swallow up' all reason.
-Irritability, nervousness, anxiety, depression and preoccupation with sex and pornography, or other 'acting-out' behaviours, are symptoms of sexual health disorders that can increase to breaking point, if help is not sought from a specialist.
+An overwhelming need to satisfy/self-medicate one’s sexual cravings, frustrations, or tensions tend to ‘swallow up’ all reason.
+Irritability, nervousness, anxiety, depression and preoccupation with sex and pornography, or other ‘acting-out’ behaviours, are symptoms of sexual health disorders that can increase to breaking point, if help is not sought from a sex therapist.